vitordeoliveira/blog/blogpost/how-host-a-rust-server-in-gcp.md

 mapping domain, I will not show this part, but if you want to me create another post showing, please give me a thumbs up, and give me a comment, you can send me a message in my social networks if you need help.

+In the next step we will connect with our github repo, this way every time we merge the changes on main branch GCP will update our container.